East Plymouth Historic District

-The East Plymouth Historic District is a historic district in the town of Plymouth, Connecticut.
+The East Plymouth Historic District is a historic district in the town of Plymouth, Connecticut, United States.
 It encompasses a small rural village in the northeastern part of the town, whose main focus is the 1792 St. Matthew's Church, one of the oldest surviving Episcopal church buildings in the state.
 The district runs along East Plymouth Road on either side of its junction with Marsh Road, and includes predominantly Greek Revival residential buildings erected in the early to mid-19th century.
 The district was listed on the National Register of Historic Places in 1985.